Arcade fame turns to infamy as Billy Mitchell’s record-setting Donkey Kong score is invalidated

 Mitchell, on the other hand, has remained out of sight during the investigation that has gone on these last few months, and has essentially been ruined for good in the arcade world.
 Even if he were to set a world record today (and existing record holders doubt he has the skill to do so based on reviewing his play), it would be tainted by years of proven deception.
 The community won’t forgive him.

-And that’s the worry others are voicing: will the investigators come for other scores that for years have been venerated but have not been verified as strictly as modern records are?
+And that’s the worry others are voicing: Will the investigators come for other scores that for years have been venerated but have not been verified as strictly as modern records are?
 Will, for example, any score without an accredited witness or reliable recording be removed from the lists?

 In their decision, Twin Galaxies’ authorities write: